omerxx/tmux-floax/README.md

 ```

 ## Known issues 🐞
-- ~Sizing to much down will break the script~
+- ~Sizing too much down will break the script~